 - Brachial Plexus and Erb's Palsy

 If you have recently given birth to a child with Cerebral Palsy, Brachial Plexus Palsy or Erb's Palsy you are probably wondering just what went wrong and when.
 Let us help you find out what really happened.
-If you suspect that medical negligence has been a factor in your child's birth injury, you should contact us immediately.
-You may be entitled to compensation by filing a birth injury lawsuit and we can help.
+If you suspect that medical malpractice has been a factor in your child's birth injury, you should contact us immediately.
+You may be entitled to file a cerebral palsy lawsuit and we can help.

 What is Cerebral Palsy?

-Cerebral palsy is a medical condition caused by permanent brain damage that occurs before, during, or shortly after birth.
-The effect of cerebral palsy, or CP, is characterized by a lack of muscle control and abnormal body movement.
+Cerebral palsy, or CP, is a medical condition caused by permanent brain damage that occurs before, during, or shortly after birth.
+The effect of CP is characterized by a lack of muscle control and abnormal body movement.
 While it is not a progressive disease of the brain, the effects of cerebral palsy may change gradually over the years.

 What is Medical Malpractice?

 Medical malpractice occurs where a physician acts in a negligent manner when treating a patient's condition.
 Malpractice can occur from an action taken by the medical practitioner, or by the failure to take an appropriate action.
-Examples of medical malpractice include:
+Examples of medical malpractice in a cerebral palsy lawsuit include: